minhanh151/PRE/README.md

 ## How to Run

-Click a paper below to see the detailed instructions on how to run the code to reproduce the results.
+Click a paper below to see the detailed instructions on how to run the code on CoOp and CoCoOp to reproduce the results.

 * [Learning to Prompt for Vision-Language Models](COOP.md)
 * [Conditional Prompt Learning for Vision-Language Models](COCOOP.md)

+Follow [PRE.md](PRE.md) to see the detailed instructions on how to run the PRE method to reproduce the results.

 ## Models and Results